UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

         ( comp-structure-hom-globular-type-Noncoherent-Large-ω-Precategory)
 ```

-The underlying reflexive globular type of a noncoherent large wild higher
+The underlying reflexive globular type of a noncoherent large ω-precategory:
-precategory:

 ```agda
   large-reflexive-globular-type-Noncoherent-Large-ω-Precategory :